Training & Technical Assistance Center Opportunities

 The OVC Discretionary Grantee Orientation Series is geared toward grantees and provides information about OVC, grant management, financial and legal responsibilities, grant requirements, special conditions, program measurement, and more.
 The material is available in a series of four webinars.
 After viewing each webinar, please complete the corresponding evaluation.

-Joye E. Frost, OVC Director, and Sharron Fletcher, OVC Lead Victim Justice Program Specialist, present on OVC, the Crime Victims Fund, and the Office of Justice Programs’ Grants Management System.
+Former OVC Director Joye E. Frost, and Sharron Fletcher, OVC Lead Victim Justice Program Specialist, present on OVC, the Crime Victims Fund, and the Office of Justice Programs’ Grants Management System.
 Additionally, grantees receive post-award instructions and learn about special conditions of the award.

 Watch the Getting Started webinar (wmv 28 mb, 60 minutes, November 2012).